 Why it works: Easy to start, but deep enough to keep players for months.

-Archero is an action-RPG game developed by Monduz Games on Unity.
-The game features numerous monsters, and you are the lone archer on the planet, responsible for overpowering the evil of the world.
+Archero is an action-RPG game developed by Monduz Games using the Unity engine.
+The game includes numerous monsters, and the player assumes the role of a solitary archer on the planet, tasked with overcoming the evil that pervades the world.

 2. Hunt Royale